DBCDK/meta-extractor/README.md

 ## Pretraining the Gemma3 Model
 To pretrain the Gemma3 model for metadata extraction, follow these steps:

+### 0. **Setup Environment**:
+Ensure you have the necessary environment set up with required libraries.
+You can use the provided `requirements-training.txt` file to install dependencies.

 ### 1. **Data Collection**:
 Gather a diverse dataset of PDFs along with their corresponding metadata in JSON format.